 Advent and Depression

-Something bouts of depression and anxiety have in common with Advent is… waiting.
+What do bouts of depression and anxiety have in common with Advent?
+Waiting.

-Knowing that I have survived the darkness steals some power from the darkness.
-Even when I can’t believe it, the truth exists; I have never been abandoned.
+Knowing that the darkness has lifted before, steals some of its power.
+Even when I can’t believe it, truth exists; I have never been abandoned.
 Even if I can’t feel it, grace is a fact, and it holds me.
 Hopelessness cannot coexist with grace.
 I may believe there is no hope, but that doesn’t make it true.
 I can’t see the light, but it still shines; if I just hold on, I will see it again.

 To survive is to wait.